mkohler/cython_swig/README.rst

     #include "adder.h"
     %}

-    int add(int x, int y);
+    int add(int, int);

 .. class:: handout

-    To use SWIG, you, the programmer, have to create _one_ file, the SWIG interface, or .i file. _This_ is adder.i, the SWIG interface file for libadder.
+    To use SWIG, you, the programmer, have to create _one_ file, the SWIG interface, or .i file. _This_ is adder.i, the SWIG interface file I created for libadder.

     If you look at the last line a bit, you may think, "Hey, I've seen this before" and yes, it's identical to the C header file.

-    And for SWIG-friendly interfaces, I don't want to say simple interfaces, but for SWIG-friendly interfaces, the .i file is just a little bit of boilerplate, followed by copy-and-pasting the C header file.
-We'll look at more complicated SWIG interface files later.
+    So we tell SWIG the name of the extension module we want to build, the name of the C header file, AND copy-and-paste the contents of the C header file.

     Now, what do you do with this file?
 Let's look at the SWIG build diagram.